Creating Accessible Courses in VLEs

 “If you require this information in an alternative format please contact"

-In practice this may mean providing a Word version of a scanned PDF or a Word version of a PowerPoint presentation or large print versions.
+In practice this may mean providing a Word version or large print versions.

 For more information on providing information in alternative formats please visit: